pymupdf/PyMuPDF/docs/pymupdf4llm/ocr-plugins.rst

 paddletess_api PaddleOCR + Tesseract OCR Uses PaddleOCR for text **detection** and Tesseract OCR for text **recognition**
 ============== ========================= =================================================================================

-If not explicitely selected via the `ocr_function` parameter, PyMuPDF4LLM will check the availability of the three OCR engines and pick one of the above plugins in the following order of preference:
+If not explicitly selected via the `ocr_function` parameter, PyMuPDF4LLM will check the availability of the three OCR engines and pick one of the above plugins in the following order of preference:

 1. `rapidtess_api` (if both RapidOCR and Tesseract OCR are available)
 2. `paddletess_api` (if both PaddleOCR and Tesseract OCR are available)